SixSq/old.sixsq.github.com/_posts/blog/2014-04-28-blog-contributing-to-slipstream.md

         2. Copy all RPMs found in repositories subdirectory like this one: `rpm/target/rpm/slipstream-server-el6/RPMS/*.rpm` into the directory called “repo”.
         3. Then create a local yum repository with: `createrepo repo` and add it to your yum configuration `vi /etc/yum.repo.d/local`
         4. Install SlipStream with the yum command.
 E.g.: `yum install slipstream-server`
+8. When you are happy with your changes, commit them and then create a pull request on GitHub for each forked repositories.

 <sup id="note1">1</sup> Using Eclipse is recommended but not mandatory.
 If you want to use Eclipse you can import Maven projects by clicking on: `File -> Import -> Maven -> Existing Maven project`.